 It varies, depending on how you apply for the position.
-The format and information included in your signature changes depending on whether you are mailing, uploading, or emailing your cover letter document.
+The format and information included in your signature will change according to whether you are mailing, uploading, or emailing your cover letter document.

-If you're uploading your cover letter to a job site, your signature will simply include a closing and your full name.
-Place a comma after your close, such as Best, or Sincerely yours, and then put your name on the line below.
+Uploaded Letter: If you're uploading your cover letter to a job site, your signature will simply include an appropriate closing phrase and your full name.
+Place a comma after your close, such as Best, or Sincerely yours, and then insert your name in the line below.

-When you're sending a written letter include a closing, your handwritten signature, and your typed full name.
-Leave several spaces between the close and your typed name.
+Hard Copy Letter: When you're printing a hard copy letter, include a closing phrase, your handwritten signature, and your typed full name.
+Leave several spaces between the closing phrase and your typed name.
 That way, you'll have room for your signature when you print out the letter.
-Sign using either blue or black ink.
+Sign it using either blue or black ink.

-For uploaded or mailed cover letters, you do not need to include as much information as you would in an email message, because the heading of your cover letter includes your contact information.
+For uploaded or hard copy printed letters, there is no need to include as much information as you would in an email message, because the heading of your cover letter includes your contact information.

-If you are sending your cover letter or inquiry letter by email, end with a polite sign-off followed by your full name.
-You do not need to sign a cover letter that is being sent electronically.
-Write out your full name in the same font as the rest of the letter, and there's no need for italics or a handwriting font.
+If you are emailing your cover letter or inquiry letter, end with a polite sign-off followed by your full name.
+There is no need to sign a cover letter that's being sent electronically.
+Write out your full name in the same font as the rest of the letter, and don't use italics or a handwriting font.

-The formatting here is very similar to an uploaded cover letter.
+The formatting here is very similar to that in an uploaded cover letter.
 However, emails do not contain a header with your phone number or other contact information.